ssbc/ssb-meta-feeds-spec/README.md

 info: "ssb-meta-feed-seed-v1:subfeed-1".

-The seed will also be encrypted to the main feed and the meta feed linked to the main feed.
+The seed will also be encrypted to the main feed and the meta feed linked to the main feed just like for existing feeds.

 ### Identity

 By building a layer on top of existing feeds we maintain backwards compatible with existing clients.
-The identity will still be that of the main feed, this means that the following graph and secret handshake will continue working as before, but what we have added is a mechanism for creating other feeds and have them linked to the main feed.
+The identity will still be that of the main feed, this means that the follow graph and secret handshake will continue to work as before, so in essence what we have added is a mechanism for creating other feeds and have them linked to the main feed.

-It is worth noting that even though the examples above specify ways to generate new feeds from a single seed, it is perfectly fine and in some cases a good idea to generate an feed not from this seed.
-So that in the case of the main key being broken or stolen, you don't loose everything.
+It is worth noting that even though the examples above specify ways to generate new feeds from a single seed, it is perfectly fine and in some cases a better idea to generate a feed not from this seed.
+Thus in the case the main key being broken or stolen, you don't loose everything.

-It is worth noting that the method can be used to generate subkeys from derived keys.
-Using [BIP32-Ed25519] instead was considered but that method has a weaker security model in the case of a key compromised where keys are shared between devices.

 If a key is reused in another part of the tree it should include a reference to the original subfeed or metafeed it was defined in.
 The original place is the authorative place for its metadata.

+Using [BIP32-Ed25519] instead was considered but that method has a weaker security model in the case of a key compromised where keys are shared between devices.

 ## Use cases